 - 1,5 months' rent if the rental contract ends during the first year, or

-- 1 month rent during the second year, or
+- 1 month's rent during the second year, or

 - 0,5 month’s rent during the third year.

-TOP TIP: Contrary to popular belief, even a short term contract doesn’t end automatically!
-If tenant nor landlord gives notice 3 months before the contractual end of the lease, it will be regarded as a lease of nine years.
+TOP TIP: Contrary to popular belief, even a short-term contract doesn’t end automatically!
+If neither the tenant nor the landlord gives notice 3 months before the contractual end of the lease, it will be regarded as a lease of nine years.
 So mark that date in your agenda already when starting a lease – it’s easily forgotten.

-The 9 year contract is a bit more flexible within certain parameters of course.
+The long-term / 3-6-9 contract is a bit more flexible within certain parameters.
 A tenant can always terminate the lease agreement, but again has to give 3 months’ notice.
-Here also an indemnity has to be paid and once again the amount depends on when notice is given.
-The indemnity is:
+Here also a compensation fee has to be paid and once again the amount depends on when notice is given.
+The fee is:

 - 3 months’ rent when ending the contract in the first year, or